CSCfi/csc-user-guide/docs/apps/matlab.md

 ## Using MATLAB Parallel Server on Puhti
+### Configuring MPS on local MATLAB
-The use of MATLAB on Puhti is possible with the MATLAB Parallel Server product and is available for both academic and commercial users, who have their own license of MATLAB.
-CSC's MPS license makes possible parallel computing runs using up to 500 (academic) or 32 (commercial) cores.
-With MPS, users can submit jobs from their local MATLAB's GUI directly to the batch job system of Puhti.
+MATLAB Parallel Server allows users to submit jobs from their local MATLAB session to the batch job system of Puhti.
 Before starting using MPS, it is strongly recommend to read the 'Computing' section in [Puhti User Guide](../computing/index.md).

-### Configuring MPS on local MATLAB
 To use MPS, you need to have an user account at CSC, one of the supported MATLAB's version installed on your own computer with the parallel computing toolbox and getting the license from your home organization's license server.

 To configure MPS, follow the instructions on below.